jerturowetz/notes/canoe-trip/review/car-camping-packing-list.md

 - Try not to bring too much clothing.
 Canoes have limited space so we have to stay within these constraints.
 You don't need a fresh outfit every day, just day clothes and comfortable night clothes.
 See the packing list for examples. canoe gloves
 Sun hat or baseball cap
-Wool or fleece cap
+Wool or fleece cap, baclava, buff wvening gloves
-Canoe gloves
 Booties
 Waterproof/Breathable Layers
+hicking shoues
+sunglassses (Barkley)
+zipaway hiking pants
+Merino Wool Socks

 ## Do not bring any of the following